Wilaak/Route2/README.md

 ### Hooking Into the Handler

-You can take control over how handlers are run by setting a handler hook.
-This lets you plug in things like dependency injection, logging, or any custom logic before your route handler is called.

-To do this, use the `setHandlerHook()` method.
-The hook gives you access to the handler and its parameters, so you can decide exactly how the handler should be executed:
+Use `setHandlerHook()` to control how handlers are executed.
+The hook receives the handler and its parameters, letting you customize execution:

 ```php
 $router->setHandlerHook(function (mixed $handler, array $params): callable {